uos/ros2_tutorial/ex02_gazebo_simulation/README.md

 Let's assume the package `missing_package` is missing from your computer.
 Try to install it in this order, finish when one command has succeeded:

 1. Install via apt: `sudo apt install ros-humble-missing-package`
-2. Install via Github: Search for package on github.
+2. Install via Github: Search for the package on github.
 Check if it's a valid ROS2-humble package.
-Download `missing_package` it into your `src`-folder and compile it
+Download `missing_package` into your `src`-folder and compile it
-3. Install via Gitlab: Search for package on UOS-Gitlab.
+3. Install via Gitlab: Search for the package on UOS-Gitlab.
 Check if it's a valid ROS2-humble package.
-Download `missing_package` it into your `src`-folder and compile it
+Download `missing_package` into your `src`-folder and compile it
 4. Go to Alex

 ## Run the Simulation